gohil-vasudev/JCB/README.md

 ### Running JCB

 To run JCB, you need to use the `./scripts/run_pipeline.py`.
 Examples are shown in the `run_gpt_3.5_turbo_1106.sh` and `run_llama.sh` bash scripts.
 Note that you need to set the appropriate API keys in [configs/method_configs/JCB_config.yaml](configs/method_configs/JCB_config.yaml) and [configs/model_configs/models.yaml](configs/model_configs/models.yaml).
 Additionally, you will also need your HuggingFace token for using gated models from HuggingFace (e.g., Llama2).
-See [run_llama.sh](run_llama.sh) for how to set your HuggingFace token.
+See [run_llama.sh](run_llama.sh) for an example of how your HuggingFace token can be set.

 Examples for running JCB on GPT-3.5-Turbo-1106 and Llama-2-7b-chat-hf are shown below:
 ```bash